 Where a certificate or certification program verifies one's skill in a particular area, a license is a public verification of the practice of skill(s) in the context where public safety and well being are affected.

 We are California Engineers.

-California Society of Professional Engineers (CSPE) serves are your advocate, partner and network to reach professional engineers and connect with engineering across the state.
+NSPE-California serves as your advocate, partner and network to reach professional engineers and connect with engineering across the state.
 We are the California State chapter of the National Society of Professional Engineers (NSPE), which connects you from California to the rest of the US.